 Reviewers comment on its ease of use, easy cleanup, and quality of smoke.
 To get a true high-temperature sear, you’ll need to purchase an additional Sear Box accessory.
 Another con: it can be difficult to get pellets out of the hopper for storage.

 Best Portable: Green Mountain Davy Crockett Pellet Grill

-Measuring 34 x 23 x 31.75 inches when opened up, it comes equipped with a digital Wi-Fi controller, a meat probe, and Sense-Mate, a thermal sensor that constantly monitors the grill temperature.
+With a cooking surface of 34 x 23 inches, it comes equipped with a digital Wi-Fi controller, a meat probe, and Sense-Mate, a thermal sensor that constantly monitors the grill temperature.
 Some reviewers complained of subpar customer service from Green Mountain, a company based in Tennessee.

 Related: The Best Smokers